Frequently Asked Questions

 What is Kathmandu Valley Co.?

-Can you engrave a personalized name my journal?
+Can you engrave my name or personalize a journal?

 At this time, we’re not able to customize/personalize orders with engraving.
 However, many engraving/trophy shops offer engraving services such as laser engraving where you could have your journal personalized.

 Can my order be delivered by Yak?

 Yak mail is currently not available in your country.

 Regular shipping speed options will appear on the Amazon checkout page with 1-day, 2-day, and standard shipping as the most common options.